blester-mvc/stickit-docs/docs/setup/salesforce/list-views/list-view-button-create/index.md

 ---
-sidebar_position: 7
+sidebar_position: 2
 sidebar_label: 'Create List View Button'
 ---

-# Standard/Custom Object List View Button
+# Create a Standard/Custom Object List View Button

 Create a button you can add to an object list view by following these steps: